einbahnstrasse/Goldford-MTEC1003/labs/12/lab-12a-part3-final-prep.md

 * a **Contact Me** page
 * at least one **CSS stylesheet** linked in the header of your site's pages; i.e. for stylizing your site's appearance
   - _You may opt to have more than one stylesheet if your design requires it._
+* On any page of your site, you must have at least one [click event](https://einbahnstrasse.github.io/Goldford-MTEC1003-OL78/labs/11/click.v02.html){:target="_blank"} <span style="color: red"><i><strong>OR</strong></i></span> one [drawing event](https://einbahnstrasse.github.io/Goldford-MTEC1003-OL78/labs/10/events.v02.html){:target="_blank"}. _(We'll also learn about these in Week 13, but on your website they CANNOT BE THE SAME THING AS OUR LAB!
+You must BE CREATIVE and make your own click event or drawing event.)_
+* You must also include one of the [self-guided supplemental HTML/CSS elements](https://einbahnstrasse.github.io/Goldford-MTEC1003-OL78/schedule.html#final-code-snippets){:target="_blank"} _(find them under Week 14)_.
+These are all fun, simple HTML elements and code snippets you can easily include in your web projects, and they can be learned quickly from Instagram posts.
+Choose from different HTML input types and other UI objects, or even CSS image hover effects! **_Optionally_**: If you're feeling confident, you can browse any of these Instagram coding accounts and find other cool web effects that you'd prefer to use instead.
+(However, I'd recommend staying with one of these simple ones if this is your first-ever web project!)
+The point here is to show you how easy it is to teach yourself more about front-end web design!

 Your website may optionally include some **external HTML or JS elements**, if you feel comfortable using them.
 For example, our Course Website utilizes the following JavaScript libraries: